 - Do not include “guessable” data such as your name, the names of your spouse, pets, or your children; birthdays, addresses, phone numbers, etc.

-- Use a random password generator site or app.
+- Consider using a random password generator site or app for added password complexity.

 Try a passphrase

 A passphrase is even more secure than a password.
 Try creating a phrase using an acronym from information familiar only to you.
 For instance, choose a phrase such as My son’s birthday is 12 December, 2004.
 Using that phrase, you might use mSbi12/Dec,4 for your password.

 It doesn’t matter how carefully you choose a word if you aren’t equally diligent about keeping it protected and secure.
 Use these guidelines to secure your passwords:

 - Do not disclose your information to anyone.

 - Keep passwords out of sight.
 Do not write them down or leave them unsecured.